-The Justice Court of Laughlin Township is one of seven Outlying Justice Courts of Clark County.
+The Justice Court of Laughlin Township is one of eight Outlying Justice Courts of Clark County.

 The Justice Courts are established by the NRS 4.020 and it states "There must be one justice court in each of the townships of the State, for which there must be elected by the qualified electors of the township at least one justice of the peace."